appfast-io/docs/docs/intro.md

 ---

-With **Appfast Studio** for iOS, you are able to design a great-looking app by yourself, upload images dire ctly from your photo library and select from a wide range of text, media or design elements.
+With **Appfast Studio** for iOS, you are able to design a great-looking app by yourself, upload images directly from your photo library and select from a wide range of text, media or design elements.
 Moreover, by using Plugins and Widgets, you can add more functionality to your project

 <iframe width="100%" height="515" src="https://www.youtube.com/embed/rX7rRlyqkC0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>